Professional Liability Insurance Cost & Calculator

 Edited by Justin Marks · Updated May 2026 · Disclosures ↓

-Small-business operators pay an average of $88/month ($1,051/year) for Professional Liability insurance — also called Errors & Omissions (E&O) in many professions (Insureon 2024 median).
+Small-business operators typically pay around $88/month ($1,051/year) for Professional Liability insurance — also called Errors & Omissions (E&O) in many professions (industry-typical 2024).
 Annual range is $400-$7,000/year.
 Killer point: Pro Liab covers what General Liability EXCLUDES — professional service errors, faulty advice, design defects, missed deadlines, breach of contract on services rendered.
 GL only covers premises/bodily-injury/property damage.
 Most operators learn this only when a denied claim shows up.

 Required by contract for: consultants, IT services + tech companies, accountants + CPAs, lawyers, architects + engineers, real estate brokers + agents, marketing + PR agencies, medical professionals, financial advisors, insurance agents.
 Most professional-services clients won't sign without proof of Pro Liab/E&O.